 Department of Psychology at Illinois State University

 Our Graduate Programs in School Psychology have the accreditations and approvals recommended for higher quality training, comprehensive curricular content, and properly supervised field experiences.
 Our doctoral program is accredited by the Commission on Accreditation of the American Psychological Association, and approved by the National Council for Accreditation of Teacher Education (NCATE) and the National Association of School Psychologists (NASP).
+The Doctoral Program Data is made available in compliance with the American Psychological Association disclosure policy IR C-20.
 Our specialist program in School Psychology is approved by NCATE and NASP.
 Both graduate programs are approved by the Illinois State Board of Education.
-For more information, see Frequently Asked Questions about School Psychology or A Career That Makes a Difference.
+For more information, see Frequently Asked Questions about School Psychology.

 The Clinical-Counseling Psychology Program has faculty who have been trained in clinical psychology or counseling psychology.
 Students who complete the program are eligible to sit for both the Illinois Licensed Clinical Professional Counselor and Licensed Professional Counselor examinations.
 Many of our graduates have entered doctoral training programs or developed professional practices.